Bus Interchanges and Bus Terminals are public transport facilities that are used as terminating points for bus routes.

 ** – Mentioned as part of Draft Master Plan 2025

-List of abolished Bus Interchanges and Terminals: In addition, several bus services terminate at bus stops which do not count as bus termini.
+List of abolished Bus Interchanges and Terminals: In addition, several regular bus services terminate at bus stops which do not count as bus termini.
 These are: In the past, private bus companies built and operated their own bus termini.
 They were usually located along the roads and were plenty in number, adding to the difficulty of integrating various different bus routes.
 In the 1970s, smaller-scaled bus terminals were built, most of them by the Public Works Department (PWD) and the Housing and Development Board (HDB).
 The private bus companies would then rent these terminals for thousands of dollars per month.
 In the late 1970s, the construction of new towns resulted in the idea of regional bus interchanges to take over the roles of the bus terminals.
 This would improve efficiency and reduce overlapping of bus routes.
 Early bus interchanges were designed and built by the HDB, which was also the main architect of bus stops and other facilities for public transport.
 Starting in 1976, SBS started its Bus Terminal Improvement Programme, leading to the phase-out or relocation of 28 bus terminals.
 Many moved to major bus interchanges located at the centre of the new towns.
 In 1978, Jurong Bus Interchange was opened, being Singapore’s first bus interchange.
 With the construction of the MRT in the 1980s, bus transport in Singapore slowly adapted in favour of centralised bus interchanges that provide connections to the MRT, and the use of multiple feeder bus services to link up different parts of new towns with MRT stations.
 This was complemented by a 1981 Ministry of Communications report that evaluated the public bus system, and found that interchanges and terminals needed to be better coordinated with the development of new towns and MRT stations.
 In 1983, the Government and its statutory boards took over five bus interchanges and more than 50 roadside termini from SBS [Link], while also taking over the building and maintenance of all bus interchanges and termini in future.
 Bedok, Bukit Merah, Clementi, and Woodlands Interchanges were taken over by the HDB, while Jurong Interchange was taken over by the Jurong Town Corporation, and terminals were distributed among statutory boards in charge of the land they were built on.
 The cost of building the five bus interchanges, at roughly $9 million, was written off by SBS, as was the cost of the bus termini.
 Ownership would later be merged under the Land Transport Authority (LTA), which was formed in 1995.
 In 1996, Woodlands Regional Bus Interchange was opened.
 Built by the Mass Rapid Transit Corporation (MRTC), this novel design saw the bus interchange constructed underneath the elevated Woodlands MRT Station, to maximize space for the development of the surrounding town centre.
 Starting in the 2000s, bus interchange designs in residential towns evolved into Integrated Transport Hubs (ITHs), wherein bus interchanges are integrated into mixed-use developments.
 These air-conditioned facilities provide seamless links to MRT stations and adjoining commercial developments such as shopping malls.
 The first such interchange was Toa Payoh, which opened in May 2002.
 ITHs have since been integrated with shopping malls, condominiums, and even HDB flats, as was the case for Woodleigh.
 As of June 2021, there are eleven ITHs in Singapore, with more expected to be completed in the years to come.
 New bus interchanges have also been constructed to expand the capacity of existing bus interchanges.
 These are Tampines Concourse (opened 2016), Compassvale (opened 2017), and Jurong Town Hall (opened 2023).
 Bus termini have also been constructed on the roof slabs of train depots to maximize land use.
 These are Tuas (opened 2017) and Gali Batu (opened 2021).
 Today, construction of bus interchanges and terminals is commissioned by the Land Transport Authority (LTA).
 ITHs that are part of commercial buildings/condominiums/etc. are still built by private developers, but must follow LTA guidelines on architecture and commuter infrastructure.
 With the rollout of the Bus Contracting Model in 2016, all bus interchanges and terminals are bundled together with Bus Packages which are subsequently tendered out to bus operators.
 Therefore, each interchange or terminal has a designated anchor operator, which is almost always the bus operator with the largest operations at the facility.
 Anchor operators must operate and maintain the bus interchanges/terminals, along with all the equipment and systems provided within, and provide bus service information to passengers.
 While all bus interchanges have passenger facilities, not all bus terminals allow for passenger boarding and alighting.
 Bus interchanges/terminals also double as overnight parking spaces for public buses, due to the lack of parking space within bus depots.
 This practice was common in the early 2010s but has since been reduced, with the construction of more bus depots and bus parks.
 Facilities: Bus interchanges (and some terminals) have one or more of such facilities:

 Bus Services: 7, 9, 14, 16, 17/17A, 18, 25, 26, 30, 30e, 32, 33, 35, 38, 40, 60, 66, 69, 87, 168, 196, 197, 222, 225G, 225W, 228, 229, 401, 854, 854E